-Personal coverage is optional coverage for individuals not automatically covered under The Workers' Compensation Act, 2013 (the "Act").
-When personal coverage is purchased, the applicant becomes a worker and is eligible for benefits under the Act.
-Wage loss benefits will be based on the amount of coverage purchased by the applicant.
+Personal coverage is optional coverage for individuals not automatically covered under the Act.
+When personal coverage is purchased, the applicant is eligible for benefits under the Act, which includes medical and rehabilitation costs, as well as wage loss.
+Learn more by visiting www.wcbsask.com.